colonetti/bruc/README.md

 As a consequence of this lack of real data, researchers usually resort to synthetic systems, which might not accurately represent the difficulties of a real UC.

 Thus, this Python package converts real input data used by the Brazilian Independent System Operator (ISO) for the UC into more friendly formats and builds the associated UC with gurobipy in an effort to reduce the gap between industry UCs and academic UCs.
+The result is a collection of large-scale mixed-integer linear programming problems of UC instances with more than 7,000 buses, 10,000 transmission lines, 300 thermal generating units, and 700 hydro generating units.

 Although the UC built with bruc is not exactly the one solved by the Brazilian ISO, it has all the components that make it a challenging optimization problem:

 - Binary variables
-- Network
+- Network representation
 - Hydro constraints

 The optimization model built with bruc is a mixed-integer linear programming (MILP) problem and it can be divided into three main components: